BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 4. Deep Q ／ reinforcement learning for portfolio optimization and risk
 5. Quantopian Zipline will be used for backtesting
 6. GRU and LSTM comparison
+7. Applying Learn to learn for this model

+Currently I am working on another project, I will resume to this project soon with a big update.

 # Result:
 Lastest LSTM model result for 7 years of testing data that has not been trained: